 Screening and Diagnosis | Personalized Treatment

 The best screening for skin cancer is a self-exam of your skin.
 Any signs or symptoms should be discussed with your physician.
-An easy way of remember signs and symptoms is the “ABCDEs” of melanoma:
+An easy way to remember melanoma symptoms and signs is the “ABCDEs” of melanoma:

 Asymmetry: Moles that are unequal in size from one half to the other.